itai421/logic-validator/README.md

 ## Creating Costume Conditions
 The `StartDateIsBeforeEndDate` and the `InvitationsNumberIsLessThanMaxInvitationsNumber` are a costume conditions.
 Costume conditions help making the validation process readable and reusable.
-In order to create a costume conditions all you need to do is derive from `Condition` class:
+In order to create a costume condition all you need to do is derive from `Condition` class:

 ```javascript
     //taken from examples/StartDateIsBeforeEndDate.js